Not just Scandinavian gear, but award-winning Scandinavian gear… and it’s not even out yet!

-The part of the show that tends to generate the biggest buzz is usually the OutDoor Awards ceremony – with every brand keen to get their hands on a prestigious Gold Award (see the full list HERE).
+The part of the show that tends to generate the biggest buzz is usually the OutDoor Awards ceremony – with every brand keen to get their hands on a prestigious Gold Award.
 However, there’s a second award ceremony, a spin-off you could say, that we always like to get the scoop on, and it’s found at the Scandinavian section of the exhibition.

 The Scandinavian Outdoor Awards, hosted by the Scandinavian Outdoor Group (SOG) recognises the most functional, innovative and sustainable products from across the North Sea.
 It’s a heads up to what’s, going to be big over there in the next year and what we might be able to expect in the UK further down the line.
 25 products are shortlisted and three winners are chosen by an international group of judges who are all experts in the industry.